LLNL/shroud/docs/statements.rst

 a single string before being used.
 This allows several lines to be used in a more natural manner.

+The fmtdict is ordered allowing earlier entries to be used by later entries.

 .. code-block:: yaml

         name: f_mixin_getter_argname